bodlukas/bodlukas.github.io/_research/shakemapsim.md

 ```python
 sampled_logIM = shakemap.sample_logIM(sites, nsamples = 2)
 ```
+The two samples are shown in the below figure.
+Note that the building sites are distributed over a very small area (...x... km), and that four seismic network stations are located within or close to this area.
+Despite these facts, the two samples are quiet different at many sites throughout the area.
+This is further examined below.

 {% include figure image_path="/assets/images/research/ShakemapSim_fig3.png" alt="sim_hatay" caption="Two spatially correlated samples of Sa(1s) at 2000 building sites in the city of Antakya conditional on recordings from seismic network stations (triangles)." %}